[Everyone loves Sag Harbor, via wikipedia]

 Susan Breitenbach, Corcoran What neighborhood saw the most change this year?
-North Haven/Sag Harbor, with lots of big waterfront transactions.
+North Haven/Sag Harbor got waterfront condos for sale and ended up with lots of big waterfront transactions.
 A few years ago hardly anyone ever heard of it; one new transfer will be coming in over $30 mil (just one house and not extremely large property!).

 Sum up 2013 in three words Four: One of best in Hamptons!